dguerri/random-tech-stuff/_posts/2024-09-02-one-byte-challenge.md

 > ***Note:*** My exploitation of the one-byte challenge differs from the one presented as the "official" solution for the challenge.
 This is due to the approach used for leaking the GLibC and heap address.

-## Step 1, leak GLibC and heap addresses
+## Step 1 - Leak GLibC and heap addresses

 We allocate a total of 5 chunks.
 The first 3 are used to leak GLibC and heap addresses.
 We would need an additional one to prevent consolidation with the top chunk, but here we add 2 more.
 The need for them will be clear later.